-Founded by the Department of Art and Art History at UC Davis and underwritten by Jan Shrem and Maria Manetti Shrem, The California Studio hosts a group of artists annually in residencies focused on studio practice and interdisciplinary collaboration across the university.
+Founded by the Department of Art and Art History at UC Davis and underwritten by Jan Shrem and Maria Manetti Shrem, The California Studio hosts a group of artists annually in residencies focused on studio art education.
 Situated in a leading research university in California’s Sacramento Valley, The California Studio enriches a unique ecosystem of arts, humanities and science scholarship.

 Art Studio at UC Davis challenges students to cultivate curiosity and sustain the courage to embrace the unknown through art.
 Arts students at the undergraduate and graduate level are encouraged to explore a broad range of disciplines and to participate in opportunities outside the classroom, including the Art Studio Visiting Artist Lecture Series, the Betty Jean and Wayne Thiebaud Lecture Series, The California Studio: Manetti Shrem Artist Residencies, professional practice seminars, student exhibitions, competitions and internships.
 The department supports 16 fully funded M.F.A. students and attracts students from all over the United States and the world.